EnviDat/datacite-websnap/README.md

 Example usage as a command line argument: `--doi-prefix 10.16904 --doi-prefix 10.25678`

-It can also combined with the `--client-id` arguments.
+It can also combined with the `--client-id` argument.

 ### Environment Variables